Jailing of environmentalist not Games related: IOC

 Yevgeny Vitishko, who has protested against harm done to the environment by Olympic construction work, lost an appeal against his three-year jail sentence on Wednesday on charges of damaging the property of the local Krasnodar region's governor.

-"We have had confirmation from Sochi (Games organisers), who got the information for us from the relevant authorities, that this is not Games related," IOC spokesman Mark Adams told reporters.
+"We have had confirmation from Sochi (Games organizers), who got the information for us from the relevant authorities, that this is not Games related," IOC spokesman Mark Adams told reporters.

-"We understand that Mr. Vitishko was arrested after painting a house or vandalising a house about three years ago, he was given a suspended sentence at the time for that.
+"We understand that Mr. Vitishko was arrested after painting a house or vandalizing a house about three years ago, he was given a suspended sentence at the time for that.

 "Subsequently my understanding is he broke that suspended sentence and was subsequently jailed.
 So our understanding is that it is not Olympic related," he said.